 B.A. in Performing Arts Requirements

 The Performing Arts department is centered on applied learning, supported by and integrated with theory across the disciplines of dance, drama, and music.
 The remarkable national and local success of our students resides in their ability to compete and thrive in their professional and personal lives.
 Performing Arts is, for many of our students, a calling, as it is for the artists who make up our faculty, all of whom are active and high achieving practitioners in their art form.
-The new performing arts degree is a unified degree, focused on learning across disciplines (including drama, dance, and music) in the core, with emphasis on theory and performance (in class or on the stage), all three disciplines for all students.
-The Performing Arts major has 56 credits in the core plus another 12 credits of freely chosen electives.
+The BA in Performing Arts is a unified degree, focused on learning across disciplines (including drama, dance, and music) in the core, with emphasis on theory and performance (in class or on the stage), all three disciplines for all students.
+The Performing Arts major has 55 credits in the core plus another 12 credits of freely chosen electives.
 Major electives will be offered such that students can select freely depending on their interest and talents.

 Group 1.
 General Education Basic, Area, and Integrative Requirements in effect Fall 2011

 Students may choose to graduate under the General Education Basic, Area, and Integrative requirements and graduation requirements in force at the time they entered the UH System, when they entered UH Hilo, or when they graduate, provided there is no break in enrollment.

 Students should meet with their academic advisor to ensure that they enroll in courses that will enable them to meet these requirements as well as requirements for the major and for graduation.
 Some courses may meet both General Education requirements and major requirements.